isaacfungg/obsidian/Mortgage Broker Course/Terms.md

-`Operating Fund`: A fund for the strata corporation's common expenses that usually occur one or more times each year `Special levy`: An additional contribution applied against owners by the strata corporation `Conveyance`: The legal process of transferring ownership of a piece of property from one party to another `Depreciation Report`: An estimation of the repair and replacement cost for major items owned by the strata corporation and the expected life of those items
+`Operating Fund`: A fund for the strata corporation's common expenses that usually occur one or more times each year `Special levy`: An additional contribution applied against owners by the strata corporation `Conveyance`: The legal process of transferring ownership of a piece of property from one party to another `Depreciation Report`: An estimation of the repair and replacement cost for major items owned by the strata corporation and the expected life of those items.
+The required interval is every five years.
 `Assurance Fund`: Used to compensate any person who is deprives of land because of the operation of the Land Title Act `Short term exclusive use`: A special privilege granted to owners and tenants to exclusively use common property that is not designated limited common property
+`Cooperative Corporation`: A legal entity owned and controlled by its members, who use its services or live in its property.
+In real estate, members own shares in the corporation, which owns the land and buildings, and members are granted the right to occupy a unit rather than owning it directly.